 Installing from the image disk

 You can now start the server again and go through the installation process with the disk image you downloaded.
-You will need to use either the Web Console at your Server settings or a VNC connection to access the server during this time.
-You can find more information about how to use these methods at a guide about Connecting to Your Server.
+You will need to use either the Web Console at your Server settings or a VNC connection to access the server during the installation.
+You can find more information about how to use these methods in our guide for connecting to your server.

 When you have finished installing the new operating system, shut down the server again and detach or delete the installation device from the Disks menu.